HenriquePF/HashCode-Equals/README.md

   - If the HashCode of two objects are different, then the two objects are different;
   - If the code from the two objects are equal, it is highly possible that the objects are equal(might have collision);

+  ## How Hash test equality?
+- If HashCode and Equals are implemented:
+  - First hashcode.
+If they are equal, use equals to confirm;
+  - Remember: String, Integer, Double, etc... already have equals and hashcode;

+- If hashCode and equals are NOT implemented:
+  - Compare the object references;

   **-----------------------------------------------------------------------------------**